 This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
-Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.
+Eligibility for individual programs is determined at the sole discretion of the sponsor and eligible applications are reviewed by Scholarship America’s evaluation team.

 Applicants to the Penguin Random House Creative Writing Awards Program in Partnership with We Need Diverse Books must: